The debate about the mind–body connection has been around for millennia.

 Cognitive appraisal theories

-Hence the use of terms positive and negative emotions.
+This is the background behind the use of the terms positive and negative emotions.
 Until the late 1990s, research on negative emotions broadly outnumbered studies on positive emotions, in part due to the perceived impact and relevance of negative emotions.

 Barbara Fredrickson (2000) posits that positive and negative affect complement each other and have the purpose of promoting the survival of the human species.